-A. A decision reached by the Community Standards Council or a sanction imposed by the Council may be appealed by the Accused or two or more Council members to the Community Standards Council Appeals Committee within four business days of the decision.
-Such appeals shall be in writing and delivered to the Judicial Officer or designee, and shall specify the basis for the appeal.

-- B. Except for the limited purpose of hearing new evidence pursuant to (4) below, an appeal shall be limited to a review of the verbatim record of the initial hearing and supporting documents on one or more of the following grounds: - 1.
+- A. A decision reached by the Community Standards Council or a outcome imposed by the Council may be appealed by the Respondent or two or more Council members to the Community Standards Council Appeals Committee within four business days of the decision.
+Such appeals shall be in writing and delivered to the OCS Administrator or designee, and shall specify the basis for the appeal.
+Once the appellant(s) submit their appeal, the Community Standards Council President will write a response to the appeal to be submitted to the Community Standards Council Appeals Committee. - B. Except for the limited purpose of hearing new evidence pursuant to (4) below, an appeal shall be limited to a review of the verbatim record of the initial hearing and supporting documents on one or more of the following grounds: - 1.
 The hearing procedure was not followed. - 2.
-The sanctions imposed were inappropriate for the violation of College policy. - 3.
-New and relevant information, sufficient to alter the decision, that was unknown or unavailable to the appellant at the time of the original hearing. - C. In the event of an appeal, the President of CSC, the Accused, and the Advisor for the Accused shall meet with the CSC Appeals Committee to review the case.
+The outcomes imposed were inappropriate for the violation of College policy. - 3.
+New and relevant information, sufficient to alter the decision, that was unknown or unavailable to the appellant at the time of the original hearing. - C. In the event of an appeal, the President of CSC, the Respondent, and the Advisor for the Respondent shall meet with the CSC Appeals Committee to review the case.
 An audio recording of the meeting shall be made. - D. The CSC Appeals Committee shall consist of the Dean of Students, or the Dean's designee, one student (usually the President of the Honor Council), and one staff member in Academic Affairs.
 Committee members may ask questions subject to the approval of the Chair.
 The Appeals Committee shall deliberate in closed session and either sustain the decision of the Council or return the case to the CSC for reconsideration with remarks and suggestions.